jefffhaynes/BinarySerializer/README.md

 ### Endianness ###

 Maybe a quiant topic these days but incredibly painful if you're suddenly faced with it.
-BinarySerializer handles endianness in two ways: globally or field-local.
+BinarySerializer handles endianness in two ways: globally or on a field-by-field basis.
 If you're working in a system that deals entirely in big endian, you can simply do:

     serializer.Endianness = Endianness.Big;